 exercises: "练习"

----The keys are the English section IDs (the heading text lowercased and hyphenated, as MyST would generate).
-The values are the translated heading text as it appears in the target document.
+---The translation.title field stores the translated document title.
+The translation.headings is a flat map where keys are the English section IDs (the heading text lowercased and hyphenated, as MyST would generate) and values are the translated heading text as it appears in the target document.

 When the action needs to match sections, it: